 I can only give to you what I have already given to myself.
 I can only understand the world as much as I understand myself. ~Yung Pueblo

-Grilled Beets with Pesto is a gorgeous easy dish, full of color, amazing flavor and so nutritious!
+Grilled Beets are a gorgeous easy dish, full of color, amazing flavor and so nutritious!
 Beets are an incredibly replenishing and grounding food.

 The vegetables that grow buried in the earth are the ones that help us feel more connected to the present moment, promoting calm, steady, resilient energy.
 They grow with roots anchored in the soil keeping them in place, where they are plugged into the source of nutrients.